Table of contents

 Despite the advances in technology and more opportunities for cheating, it doesn’t mean that individuals are doing it more.
 In fact, research has found that people are less likely to cheat than they have been in years past.
 It is believed that even with all of these new technologies, human values remain the same and the importance of fidelity.

 Why is my partner cheating?

-– A desire for more sexual variety or different types of sexual experiences.
+- Craving for sexual variety or different sexual experiences.

-– Feeling neglected and not prioritized in the relationship.
+- Feeling neglected or not prioritized in the relationship.

 What are the risk factors to becoming a cheater?